jzbrooks/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
+* [SkidderMC/FDPClient](https://github.com/SkidderMC/FDPClient) - Minecraft 1.8.9 forge hacked client forked from LiquidBounce
-* [jing332/tts-server-android](https://github.com/jing332/tts-server-android) - 在安卓本地搭建服务器以转发微软TTS，用于在阅读APP中网络朗读。(现已支持系统TTS 可被其他APP调用)
+* [jing332/tts-server-android](https://github.com/jing332/tts-server-android) - 微软TTS 安卓APP实现 (使用演示接口) | Microsoft TTS Android APP implementation (Use demo API)
 * [PurpurMC/Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features.
 * [MatsuriDayo/Matsuri](https://github.com/MatsuriDayo/Matsuri) - Matsuri (茉莉) / V2Ray / universal proxy toolchain for Android / Fork of SagerNet
 * [Ashinch/ReadYou](https://github.com/Ashinch/ReadYou) - This is a copy of Reeder, in order to give Android an RSS reader similar to Reeder, combines the interaction logic of Reeder with the design style of Material Design 3 (You).